Takuro Ishii the Craftsman Shortstop - The Unusual Career from Pitcher to Position Player

 Late Career with Hiroshima

 Ishii departed Yokohama in 2009, joining Hiroshima at 37.
 He played 3 more seasons, retiring in 2012.
 Career totals: 2,452 games, .282 average, 102 home runs, 597 RBIs, 358 stolen bases.
 Twenty Yokohama years plus 3 Hiroshima years spanning 23 seasons is extraordinary for a player who entered as a pitcher.
-Post-retirement, Ishii coached at Hiroshima before currently coaching at Yokohama DeNA.
+Post-retirement, Ishii coached at Hiroshima and at Yokohama DeNA.

 Ishii's Lesson

 Ishii's career teaches the importance of identifying aptitude.
 A failed pitcher became a 2,432-hit star through position conversion.
 Persisting as pitcher likely would have ended his career within years.
-Ishii credits the coach who suggested conversion.
-This lesson applies in modern NPB, with Ishii as the ultimate role model for young players considering pitcher-to-position switches.
+The coach who suggested the conversion played a pivotal role in Ishii's career.
+This lesson applies in NPB, with Ishii as the ultimate role model for young players considering pitcher-to-position switches.
 The reverse of Ohtani's two-way approach, both share the principle of maximizing player potential.